cormas/cormas-docs/README.md

-# Website
+# Website of Cormas

+This repository stores the Cormas' website: https://cormas.org

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+The website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ## Installation